Monday, July 19, 2021

 Canal alligator!

 We arrived at Canajoharie, NY on July 18th at the exact moment that the Erie canal Locks 2-18 closed due to high water.
-One by one, five boats slipped into the creek off the Mohawk River and sidled up to the park wall.
+One by one, five boats slipped into the creek off the Mohawk River and sidled up to the cement wall.
 Each boat was sent to this spot by the Lock Master of Erie Canal Lock 14.
-The town park is nice but there are no boat services available here.
-We are stuck; we can't go back east, we can't move forward west.
+The town park is nice but lacks water and electricity.
+We were stuck; unable to go back east, nor to move forward west.

 Lock 14 right beside us